noefp/easy_gdb/README.md

 Using Docker, the first step will be installing [Docker Desktop](<https://docs.docker.com/get-docker/>), if you do not have it already.

-To run docker commands you will need to start the Docker Desktop app, or run the docker engine/daemon running in the background.
+To run docker commands you will need to start the Docker Desktop app, or run the docker engine/daemon in the background.

 Now we will use git to clone the EasyGDB docker-compose repository: Open a terminal, go to the path where you want to save your genomics portal code, and clone the easyGDB_docker repository from GitHub using the next command: